HolgerDoerner/TermTools/README.md

 Also those tools are not meant to be clones or re-implementations of other well-known applications, mostly from the Linux-World, but they are of course highly inspired by them.
 The implementations are as simple as possible, no fancy stuff if not ABSOLUTLY needed.
 Just no-nonsense get-the-job-done stuff...

 ***Further Notes:*** I target the more recent versions of Windows 10 and Windows Server, and I don't test on older ones.
-So, if You really need dem to run on Windows XP or similar and they dont't, open a ticket and I will see what I can do for You 😉.
+So, if You really need dem to run on Windows XP or similar and they dont't, open a ticket and I will see what I can do for You.

 # Included Tools
 NAME | DESCRIPTION